MechanicalRock/mechanicalrock.github.io/_posts/2021-02-01-coalesce-dbt-summary.markdown

 It's often easy to imagine the future dystopically, in light of data mining and privacy violations.
 However, it inspired in me a more local, contextualized growth opportunity for companies to understand better what makes them tick, and what really determines their success, based on data instead of *gut feel*.
 I truly believe DBT and the wider movements around ELT are making these capabilities more accessible than ever for businesses of all shapes and sizes.

 I'll end this post with a panel discussion from Coalesce 2020 - *Hiring a diverse data team* - it educated me a lot on diversity and inclusion beyond the surface, and how to really find your best team by reaching out to all qualifying candidates in the first instance.
-There are so many learnings in this talk, but to call out just a few
+There are so many learnings in this talk, but to call out just a few:

 * Hire for aptitude over educational prestige
 * Look beyond your immediate network of peers